espressomd/espresso/doc/sphinx/installation.rst

     cmake ..
     make

-To see, what features were activated in myconfig.hpp, run:
+To see, what features were activated in :file:`myconfig.hpp`, run:

 .. code-block:: bash